Tom-Willemsen/PicoBramble/README.md

 # PicoBramble
-An unfinished (and therefore unstable) lightweight library for running jobs across multiple machines.
+A lightweight library for running jobs across multiple machines.
 Originally designed for a cluster of Raspberry Pis.

+Built as a learning exercise - you should probably use something like the [JPPF](http://www.jppf.org/) framework for serious projects.

-This project is built using Maven.
+This project is built using [Maven](https://maven.apache.org/).
+It depends on the [FST serialization library](https://github.com/RuedigerMoeller/fast-serialization).